-Confidential due to less than 3 participating vendors.
+^{}Confidential due to less than 3 participating vendors.

-2.5.4.2 Bottomfish Costs of Fishing
+2.4.5.2 Bottomfish Costs of Fishing

 Since 2009, PIFSC economists have maintained a continuous economic data collection program in American Samoa through collaboration with the PIFSC Western Pacific Fisheries Information Network (WPacFIN).
-The economic data collection gathers fishing expenditure data for boatbased reef fish, bottomfish, and pelagic fishing trips on an ongoing basis.
+The economic data collection gathers fishing expenditure data for boat-based reef fish, bottomfish, and pelagic fishing trips on an ongoing basis.
 Data for fishing trip expenses include gallons of fuel used, price per gallon of fuel, cost of ice used, cost of bait and chum used, cost of fishing gear lost, and the engine type of the boat.
 These economic data are collected from same subset of fishing trips as the boat-based creel survey carried out by the local fisheries management agencies and WPacFIN.

-Figure 9 shows the average trip costs for American Samoa bottomfish trips during 2012-2021.
-In 2021, the average trip costs of bottomfish trips were \$172, higher than 2020, as fuel cost were key cost item and the fuel price in 2021 was higher than 2020.
-Supporting data for
+Figure 9 shows the average trip costs for American Samoa bottomfish trips during 2009-2022.
+The section on economic performance is intended to present 20 year trends for the fishery, however, trip cost data were not available prior to 2009 when the trip data collection program began.

-Figure 9 are presented in Table 26.
+In 2022, the average trip costs for bottomfish trips were \$123 (lower than 2021 \$172, nominal trip costs).
+Fuel price was up significantly in 2022, but trip costs went down due to reduced fuel usage reported in 2022.
+Supporting data for Figure 9 are presented in Table 26.
 The cost data summaries were generated by excluding outliners (the cases with >10 gallons/hour fished).